mjs2430/design/content/saratoga/card-info.md

 ---
-title: "card-info"
+title: card-info
-description: "Provides spacing for test in cards and digests."
+description: Provides spacing for test in cards and digests.
-level: "molecule"
+level: molecule

 ---
 The card-info molecule is the backbone of the design system.
 Spacing for  most molecules and organisms is based on these default rules.
 This molecule only provides spacing rules.

 #### Example